 This switches the radio from running in bootloader mode to starting and running Ethos, with the option of switching back again.
-Ethos Mode is required so that Ethos Suite can use the radio as a proxy and use the FRSK Flasher tab to flash the internal module directly or to flash any sensor, servo, or receiver.
-The bootloader may also be flashed.
+Ethos Mode is required so that Ethos Suite can use the radio as a proxy and use the 'Download center' tab to flash modules, receivers, sensors, servos, etc.